ICMGA Officers Events News Indian Creek

 Recently, I was asked why the par three 15th hole has a lower rating (therefore deemed easier) than the par three 5th hole here at Indian Creek.
 It's certainly a fair question, yet the premise is based on a common misconception about the Stroke Index Allocation (SIA).
 By taking the stance that the 'toughest' hole on the golf course should be the No.1 handicap hole may be a good place to start.

-Have to confess from my 26 years of playing the course, I do believe the 15th hole to be more challenging than the 5th hole.
+Most of the locals that play the course do believe the 15th hole is usually a bit more challenging than the 5th hole.
 However, when looking at those two holes side-by-side, the 5th hole does have more areas to get into trouble for the higher handicapper, and the statistics agree.
 The below section on assigning handicaps to the holes will help to shed more light on this topic, but important to note that the 15th hole is being evaluated in relation to the difficulty of all the other holes on the back side (and the 5th hole to all other holes on the front).
 So while this higher number is based on this process/comparison, it is rated lower than two of the par fours on that side.
 The 5th hole is rated the fifth toughest on the front, with holes 1, 4, 8, & 9 having a lower rating.
 So, the 5th hole, given there's more trouble in play, does seem to warrant the tougher rating, plus the green complex is tricky for sure.

 So let's now review the process of assigning handicaps to the actual holes.
 First off, we need to determine what the 'toughest' hole is on the course.
 For most layouts this is usually the longest par four, and for Indian Creek this would be our 1st hole (at 411 yards), and yet it's the No. 3 handicap hole.
 Why you might ask?
-Well, we need to look more closely at what the statistics say about the average scores on all holes and they point to the 4th hole.
+Well, we need to look more closely at what the statistics say about the average scores on all holes and they point to the 9th hole.
 But isn't that a par five?
 Yes indeed, but the reason it's the No. 1 handicap hole is that trouble lines the entire length of the hole (and more importantly) on the right.
-Add in that the approach to the green has more hazards to the right and behind the green (yikers!), it quickly can become a nightmare.
-It is the No. 1 handicap hole on the course because the average golfer plays the ball from left-to-right (did I mention trouble is lurking on the right?).
-More balls going in the hazards equals higher scores, which earns the 4th hole the designation of the No. 1 handicap hole.
+With the added factor that the approach to the green is somewhat blind/elevated, is important to be aware that OB surrounds the green.
+One attribute that builds the case for it being the No. 1 handicap hole is the average golfer plays the ball predominately from left-to-right (did I mention trouble is lurking on the right?).
+More balls going in the hazard or OB equals higher scores, which earns the 9th the designation of the No. 1 handicap hole.
 Again, it may in fact not be the 'toughest' hole on the course, but the relative scores next to par display differently.
-In my book the par four 12th hole is still right up there as one of the toughest holes on the course.
-Given all the shots are normally into the prevailing Westerly winds; the length from the back tees; and its wonderfully designed four tiered green (yes four!), all contribute to making this hole wildly challenging.
+Believe the 12th and 17th holes are significantly challenging as well, and are close running-ups as the toughest on the course (in relation to par).

 Hope this article was informational, if not at least a fun read.
 If you'd like to publish something to our news page, please reach out to an ICMGA officer.